 If you were contributing to the scheme at any time between 1 April 1998 and 30 September 2006, some or all of your benefits paid early could be protected from the reduction if you are a protected member.

 The only occasion where this protection does not automatically apply is if you voluntarily choose to take your pension on or after age 55 and before age 60.
-Your council can choose to allow the protection to apply - This is a discretion and you can ask your council what their policy is on this.
+Your council can choose to allow the protection to apply.
+This is a discretion and you can ask your council what their policy is on this.

 Your council can agree not to make any reduction on compassionate grounds.
-This is a council discretion; You can ask your council what their policy is on this.
+This is a council discretion.
+You can ask your council what their policy is on this.

-If you voluntarily retire before age 65, you do not have to receive immediate payment of your benefits and can defer them within the L G P S for payment later as detailed in the Leaving the Scheme before retirement section.
+If you voluntarily retire before age 65, you do not have to receive immediate payment of your benefits.
+You can defer them within the L G P S for payment later as detailed in the Leaving the Scheme before retirement section.

 Points to note on early retirement